Martina Arroyo

+In 1976, Arroyo was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

 Early years

 Arroyo was born in New York City, the younger of two children of Demetrio Arroyo, originally from Puerto Rico, and Lucille Washington, a native of Charleston, South Carolina.
 Her older brother grew up to become a Baptist minister.
 The family lived in Harlem near St. Nicholas Avenue and 111th Street.
 Her father was a mechanical engineer at the Brooklyn Navy Yard and earned a good salary which enabled Arroyo's mother to stay at home with their children.
 His job also allowed the family to experience New York's cultural offerings and the family frequented museums, concerts, and the theatre.
 It was attending several performances of Broadway shows during the 1940s that first inspired Arroyo's interest in becoming a performer.
 Her mother humored her dreams and allowed Arroyo to take ballet classes.
 Her mother was also a talented amateur classical pianist and taught her daughter to play the instrument.
 Arroyo's other musical experiences as a child were largely through singing in the choirs at her Baptist church and as a student at Hunter College High School.